-I know many people who wants to know “everything” within an domain before they want to go out and start sharing that knowledge, or perhaps feelt that they have to have generated millions before they can help others have financial success.
+I know many people who want to know “everything” within a domain before they want to go out and start sharing that knowledge, or perhaps felt that they have to have generated millions before they can help others have financial success.

 In this quest they tend to forget (and I’m certainly prone to this as well) that they already know more than 99% of other people, and the 99% could most certainly benefit from their knowledge.
-It also was a wake up call to me.
+It also was a wake-up call to me.
 I do not have to work only “4 hour workweeks” before I can start teaching people what I know.
-I already have a life where I work less than 99% of people with a job, so why not go out there in the world and inpsire and grow people?
-Something that I’m really passionate about.
+I already have a life where I work less than 99% of people with a job, so why not go out there in the world and inspire and grow people?
+It is something that I’m really passionate about.

 It is also clear that the books serve as the low tier product that he uses to pull people into his “product funnel” (or “integrated product suite” as he calls it).
 Before people hands over the $2000 for a seminar or one of his online products, Brendon needs to establish trust, and he does this by low tier products such as books (his next book is already scheduled to be written).

-So I went basically not knowing what this was all about.
+So I basically not knew what this was all about.
 As I wrote I got the ticket for free because I was invited by an Empire Group member, so I *only* had to pay for plane ticket and hotel.

 Because of this it was also difficult to be disappointed in any way as I had absolutely no expectations whatsoever.

 All that I’ve concluded from reading the book and talking with my friend who invited me, was that the seminar was about how to establish yourself as an expert and create information products in that expert domain.
-Something that I resonate well with as I’m currently trying to do with ebooks and membership sites.
+This is something that I resonate well with as I’m currently trying to do with eBooks and membership sites.